These grilled or roasted Ginger Soy Chicken Wings are always popular. The simple and tasty…

 - Remove and serve warm with steamed rice.

-This classic Braised Chicken with Dark Soy Sauce and Mushrooms served with a bowl of steamed rice is Chinese home cooking at its best.
-It is like comfort food for us.
+This classic dark soy sauce chicken served with a bowl of steamed rice is Chinese home cooking at its best.
+To us, this is comfort food.
 I hope you will give it a try.

 See you back in Minnesota next week.
 Enjoy your weekend! 😎